wmutschl/mutschler.dev/content/apple/macos-post-install.md

 I simply install [MacTex](http://www.tug.org/mactex/mactex-download.html) and use the [LaTex Workshop extension](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) for [VScode](#visual-studio-code-free) as my editor.

 #### Liquid Text LIVE (95.99€/year)
 I use this app both on my Mac and iPad for research, it can be installed from the [App Store](https://apps.apple.com/us/app/liquidtext/id922765270) and has [different versions](https://www.liquidtext.net/pricing-features).
 As I am using it on my iPad as well I chose the LIVE edition.
 It does need some getting used to, particularly the handling of folders and files, but it is really great to collect thoughts and read papers for research, teaching and other projects.
 Highly recommended!
-After installation I need to restore my purchases to re-activate my license and sync my database.
+After installation I need to restore my purchases to re-activate my license and sync my database (or Login to Existing Account).

 #### Microsoft Excel and Word (free via university, otherwise 69€/year)
 Sometimes I get documents which require [Microsoft Excel](https://apps.apple.com/us/app/microsoft-excel/id462058435?mt=12) and [Microsoft Word](https://apps.apple.com/us/app/microsoft-word/id462054704?mt=12) from the [App Store](https://apps.apple.com/de/app-bundle/microsoft-365/id1450038993?mt=12).
 Luckily, I have a license via my university; but honestly, I try to use other tools.